 found out and made a test subject.
 The Syndicate was trying to

-save only themselves but a group of renegade aliens who avoided
+save not only themselves but a group of renegade aliens who avoided

 infection by self-mutilation destroyed the conspirators.
 She resisted

 testifying before the tribunal because the conspiracy continues,